 The Research Ethics Service consists of:

-- Research Ethics Committees (RECs) in England reviewing health and social care research
+- Research Ethics Committees (RECs) across the UK reviewing health and social care research

-- volunteer members and chairs that sit on NHS RECs
+- volunteer members and chairs that sit on NHS/HSC RECs

 The Governance Arrangements for Research Ethics Committees (GAfREC) describe what is expected from RECs when reviewing research proposals.